Get Schooled

 How to Meet With Your Academic Advisor

 Forming a close working relationship with your academic advisor is a great way to set yourself up for success in college.
-They can help you choose the right classes, succeed during challenging moments, and connect you to great academic and professional resources on campus– so it’s important to meet with them as often as you can.
-Here’s how to make the most of your time with your academic advisor!
+They can help you choose the right classes, succeed during challenging moments, and connect you to great academic and professional resources on campus–so it’s important to meet with them as often as you can.
+We show you how to meet with your academic advisor!

 Before you meet